Qyoto: History

 In February 2020, their new song "Lily Girl" was announced to serve as a theme song to the television drama "Soshite Yuriko ha Hitori ni natta".
 On the same month they have announced renewal of their radio broadcast show from "Qyoto no Hannari Time" to "Kyou wa Qyoto ni Oideyasu" slated for the April 2020.

 In January 2021, the song "Last Scene" served as a theme song to the baseball match broadcast on the CS Broadcast.
 In August 2021 Hiroki and Ryota has been removed from the list of the members without public or website announcement, at the same time new artist profile has been update with only 4 members in it.

 In January 2022, they digitally released an English version of the debut single Taiyou wa Hitoribocchi: Sun Solitary.
 In May 2022, they held in Kyoto their first and only one-man live in Kyoto together as a band.
 July 2022, following three remaining members Kensute, Takuya and Tsuchiya has announcement through official website withdrawal from the band in order to think "about upcoming world situation and music they really want to do."
 During the same time, it has been announced through official website that Qyoto will become a solo project solely for the vocalist Nakazono.

-In 31 March 2023, through official website of KBS Kyoto radio station has been announced the end of the radio broadcast show April.
-In 31 May 2023, it was announced through the website the termination of Yuki Nakazono's contract along with the solo project.
+On 31 March 2023, through official website of KBS Kyoto radio station has been announced the end of the radio broadcast show April.
+On 31 May 2023, it was announced through the website the termination of Yuki Nakazono's contract along with the solo project.
 By August, their website had been removed and is no longer accessible.